ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 ![energy player bar](ExampleImages/energybar.png) ![level progression bar](ExampleImages/progressbar.png)

 There are two main aspects of the in-game UI.
 The level progress bar and the player energy bar.
-The level progress bar was made with godot's built in progress bar node.
-The script of this scene uses functions from the
-`game_state_manager.gd` specifically the get level progress function.
-As for the energy bar of each player the `game_state_manager.gd` was also used to tell the player's current energy and which bar belonged to who.
-Being a fixed camera game all these UI elements had to be placed within the autoscroller camera so it would stay in view of the camera.
+Both used functions from the gamestate manager to get the current level progression and the player's eneryg.
+The game state manager was implemented by Jason.
+Using the [get level progress](https://github.com/ECS-179-Game-Project/Space-Chase-Game/blob/cf6b6518055fa3b0b0419af4be64a5942517d500/space-chase/scripts/game_state_manager.gd#L129)

 ### Controller Input